Modern Slavery Statement

 • Security;

-• Products typically manufactured in developing countries, such as furniture or textiles.
+• Manufacturing companies – particularly products manufactured in developing countries such as furniture and textile.

 Steps the Group has taken to prevent modern slavery in our supply chain